-Just in case you are not familiar with what DKIM is all about but still interested, I suggest you first read Use DKIM to validate outbound email sent from your custom domain in Office 365 If you’re looking for detailed instructions how to enable DKIM in Office 365 continue reading.
+Just in case you are not familiar with what DKIM is all about but still interested, I suggest you first read Use DKIM to validate outbound email sent from your custom domain in Office 365.
+If you’re looking for detailed instructions on how to enable DKIM in Office 365, continue reading.

 Prerequisites